Arceoavs/clothbound_scraper/Readme.md

 3. The script then extracts the book information from each page and returns an array of hashes.
 4. The book information is then written to a CSV file.

+The script is optimized to run as fast as possible by using the concurrent-ruby gem to scrape the HTML of each page in parallel.

 ## Usage

 The script can be run using the provided `docker-compose.yaml` file in the repository.